Posted on March 19, 2018 by

 I always bring a small cooler to sit on and to hold ice to keep the fish I catch fresh.
 I also put a milk crate under the bungee on the front of my board to hold my gear.

-Since you will be balancing, casting, and reeling on your board, you will want to be comfortable.
-Be sure that you know the paddle boarding basics before heading out with all your gear.
+paddle boarding basics before heading out with all your gear.
 Remember you are going to have to balance while reeling in your fish—you don’t want to go overboard!
 Also, make sure you’re comfortable getting on and off your board while it’s loaded up with your gear.
 I find myself getting on and off my board quite often, whether it is to catch live bait or to stop and fish off the bank.

-You will want all your gear at your fingertips and knowing where everything is located on your board is key.
-You don’t want to be searching for your pliers while your fish is flopping around.
-If you choose to bring a milk crate to carry your gear, you can make a cheap and functional rod holder by cutting a piece of PVC pipe and zip-tying it to the corner of the milk crate.
-Some paddle boards are designed for SUP fishing and come with Scotty mounts attached the board’s deck.
+paddle boards are designed for SUP fishing and come with Scotty mounts attached the board's deck.
 You’ll need a place to put your rod while you’re paddling and while you’re taking your fish off the line.
 I also recommend getting a paddle holder.
 It’s easy to get caught up in the moment of reeling in your fish and accidentally knocking everything off of your board, and trust me—it’s not as fun fishing for your gear!

 With any SUP adventure, you will want to be prepared for the unexpected.
 Don’t forget water, snacks, sunscreen, and of course your PFD!